Get exclusive deals you won't find anywhere else straight to your inbox.

 - Poor co-ordination (difficulty riding a bike for example)

 - Difficulty dealing with change and transition

 A poor proprioceptive sense can be described as a lack of body awareness and a poor sense of where your limbs are in relation to the rest of your body.
 A Weighted Blanket applies deep pressure which has been found to calm the body and help the user feel more in tune with their body.
-This in turns helps relaxation and a sense of well-being helping sleep.
+This in turn helps relaxation and a sense of well-being, helping sleep.
 I'm sure many of us can relate to how comforting a big heavy duvet can feel at night or can recall that feeling of safety when we were tucked up tightly in bed when we were children.
 Weighted Blankets work in exactly the same way!